-If a wrong key number has been written to holding register no. 40145 for the third consecutive time, the controller immediately interrupts the modem connection and generates an "Err 7" alarm (Unauthorized access occurred).
-As a result, the call to the configured control system is triggered and a text message is sent via SMS.
+Note: If a wrong key number has been written to holding register no. 40145 for the third consecutive time, the controller immediately interrupts the modern connection and generates an "Err 7" error message (Unauthorized access occurred).
+As a result, the call to the configured control system is triagered and a text message is sent.
 Bit D6 is deleted as soon as the error status register has been read by the control system and the connection has been terminated.